 \subsection{Prompt Setup}

-It has been shown that encouraging LLMs to generate a series of intermediate reasoning steps---or a ``chain-of-thought''---improves performance in complex reasoning tasks~\cite{wei2023chainofthoughtpromptingelicitsreasoning}.
-LLMs are also highly sensitive to the wording of their instructions~\cite{zhuo-etal-2024-prosa}.
-To address both these issues, we use DSPy~\cite{DSPy} for its structured input and output design and chain-of-thought module.
-DSPy works by introducing~\textit{signatures}, which clearly structure the inputs and outputs of LLM interactions to better separate what the LLM should do and how it should be prompted to do it.
-This way, we are better able to organize the varying amounts of background information of a user and extract the binary prediction outputs from LLMs (e.g. ``agree'' or ``disagree'') while also benefiting from the superior reasoning ability of chain-of-thought answers.
+Chain-of-thought prompting---encouraging LLMs to generate intermediate reasoning steps---improves performance on complex reasoning tasks~\cite{wei2023chainofthoughtpromptingelicitsreasoning}.
+LLMs are also highly sensitive to prompt wording~\cite{zhuo-etal-2024-prosa}.
+To address both issues, we use DSPy~\cite{DSPy} for its structured input/output design and chain-of-thought module.
+DSPy uses \emph{signatures} to clearly structure inputs and outputs, separating what the LLM should do from how it is prompted.
+This allows us to organize varying amounts of user background information and extract binary predictions (``agree'' or ``disagree'') while benefiting from chain-of-thought reasoning.

-We define our model inputs and expected outputs using DSPy's signature interface, and use DSPy to internally generate the corresponding system message and user messages for each LLM call.
-This is done to ensure consistent prompt formatting across models while abstracting the prompt engineering process.
-Our system message can be found in \S~\ref{subsec:system_message}, and an example user message and LLM response is provided below.
+We define model inputs and expected outputs using DSPy's signature interface, which generates consistent system and user messages for each LLM call.
+This ensures uniform prompt formatting across models.
+Our system message can be found in \S\ref{sec:system_message}, and example user and output messages are provided below.